Jason3S/rx-stream/README.md

 # rxjs-stream

-This is a simple library for converting to and from NodeJS stream and rxjs 7.
+This is a simple library for converting to and from NodeJS stream and [RxJS](https://rxjs.dev/) 7.

 This was created to fill the gap left by [rx-node](https://www.npmjs.com/package/rx-node), which only works with rxjs 4.